codyarose/codyarose.com/content/blog/object-keys-from-array-in-typescript.md

 // ✅
 ```

-`K` is the type parameter - you can think of it as `Key`, but you'll typically see it written as just `K`.
+`K` is the type parameter - you can think of it as `Key`, but you'll typically see it written as `K`.
 Then `(typeof sizes)[number]` is an [indexed access type](https://www.typescriptlang.org/docs/handbook/advanced-types.html#index-types), which will get the resulting type from indexing `typeof sizes` with an index of type `number`.
 A more readable translation may be "create a key for each item in `sizes` then set the key value as type `number`."

 If we hadn't used `const assertion` on `sizes` the type would be very general and our mapped `Values` type would be equivalent to: